A bowl of warm and nourishing miso soup is a perfect addition to any meal. And it’s simple and easy to make it at home with just 2 ingredients!

 - Miso paste is a thick paste of fermented ground soybeans, a staple in Japanese cuisine.
 It’s salty, earthy, and incredibly flavorful!

-By the way, besides making miso soup, miso paste can also be used as a seasoning/marinade in many different recipes, like my miso chicken.
+By the way, besides making miso soup, miso paste can also be used as a seasoning/marinade in many different recipes, like this miso chicken.

 While you may not have dashi and miso paste already in your pantry, both of these ingredients are inexpensive and keep for a long time.